 I’ve often said Santa Barbara is the prettiest city in the United States, and I guess until I see every one of the 19,000+ cities in America, I’m sticking to it.

-The architecture, the mountains, beautiful beaches, the climate, the wine – Santa Barbara really is a city that has it all and even in a week here, you wouldn’t manage to get through this whole list.
+But I love Santa Barbara for the architecture, the mountains, beautiful beaches, sunsets, the climate, the vineyards and wine tasting – Santa Barbara really is a city that has it all and even in a week here, you wouldn’t manage to get through this whole list.

 It’s a great place to come for a weekend away if you’re based in Los Angeles or San Francisco – or make it your standalone California vacation.

-Santa Barbara has one of the cutest little downtown districts in Southern California.
-That’s why it’s earned my award for prettiest city!
+Santa Barbara has one of the cutest little downtown districts in California.
+That’s why it’s earned my award for prettiest city in the US!

 The layout is incredibly friendly to pedestrians, so walking around to all of the restaurants and shops is easy to do.

-Something you can’t miss when visiting downtown Santa Barbara is the State Street Promenade Market.
-It takes place every Thursday between 3:00pm and 7:30pm.
+Something you won’t want to miss when visiting downtown Santa Barbara is the State Street Promenade Market for outdoor dining and buying fresh and diverse cuisines.
+It runs every Thursday between 3.00pm and 8.00pm.